 Manually creating a timeline in Keynote is relatively easy, if the visual relies on simple project data.
 However, when you’re dealing with more complex schedules that undergo regular changes, building a graphic and adjusting it periodically to reflect all these variables may prove too time-consuming.

-In the following section, I will show you how to use the web-based timeline generator called Pincello to automatically make a timeline, which can be then customized and updated with only a few clicks.
+In the following section, I will show you how to use the web-based timeline generator called Office Timeline Online to automatically make a timeline, which can be then customized and updated with only a few clicks.
 To begin, access the free tool here and follow the steps below.
-To display more than 10 milestones on your timeline, you will need Pincello Plus.

 Once you click on the Timeline from scratch button, you will be taken to the Data View.